-MPD: Man breaks into truck, drinks beer, paints interior before falling asleep
+MPD: Man drinks beer, eats candy, falls asleep in couple’s truck

 The person who owns that truck told police his pregnant wife ran inside the house after finding the man in their garage behind their home on Union Avenue just after 7 a.m.
 Sunday.
+He told police the man tried to follow his wife into the house before he was chased away

-Video shows the homeowner chasing the man out of the garage behind his house.
-Police said the man drank eight beers and ate the candy.
+Video shows the homeowner chasing the man out of his yard behind his house.
+Police said the man drank eight Pabst Blue Ribbon beers, ate the candy and stole several items.

-Tuesday afternoon, the homeowner posted on social media that the suspect had been found nearby and was in custody.
-Police were not immediately able to confirm the arrest.
+Tuesday afternoon, the homeowner found the man at the Union Avenue Starbucks and called police.

 Sharon Taylor lives next door.
 She said the wife is eight months pregnant.